Table of Contents

 Table 2: Examples of carboxylic acids with other substituents in the chain

-In cases where the compound has two carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
+In cases where the compound has 2 carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
 Below is the structure of butanedioic acid:

 Nucleophilic Acyl Substitution

 Because of the inherent polarity of the carbonyl C=O bond, carboxylic acids are prone to attack via nucleophilic substitution reaction.
 Just like in aldehydes, the nucleophile attacks the carbonyl carbon, forming a tetrahedral intermediate and, in the process, producing different possible carboxylic acid derivatives.
-In a nucleophilic acyl substitution reaction, elimination of one of the two substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.
+In a nucleophilic acyl substitution reaction, elimination of one of the 2 substituents attached to the carbonyl carbon takes place as the nucleophile attaches itself to that carbon atom.

 Unlike in aldehydes and ketones where an –H or other alkyl substituent is attached to the carbonyl carbon, substituents in a carboxylic acid (or its derivatives) are good leaving groups.
 Since the –H and alkyl groups in aldehyde or ketones are not good leaving groups, they undergo nucleophilic addition, whereas carboxylic acids undergo nucleophilic substitution.
 The general mechanism for this type of reaction is shown in the figure: